wissol/eo/lexicon.md

 * yasla: cooked food
 * yaslak: to cook
 * ye: dirty
+* yek: to get dirty
+* yee: dance
+* yeek: to dance
 * yi: generic container
+* yik: to store, to keep in a container or building
 * yipe: fish / seafood pond
 * yolik: to be entitled to, to have a right to
 * yok: to thank